heather warren-crow

 Picture

-I am also a scholar who writes about media and the aesthetics of subjectivity in 19th-21st century contexts.
-I have given sustained attention to corporeality in analog and digital animation, adolescence in fine art and popular media, performances and technologies of affective labor, and the agency of objects and images.
-I have additional expertise in discourses of interdisciplinarity in the arts-based humanities as well as nontraditional formats for academic scholarship.
-My first book, Girlhood and the Plastic Image, was published by Dartmouth College Press in June of 2014.
-A more detailed statement about my scholarly research is available on this page.
+I am also a scholar who writes about media and the aesthetics of personhood in 19th-21st century contexts.
+I have given sustained attention to the gendering, racing, and aging of bodies in animated film and video as well as girlhood in fine art and popular media.
+I have additional expertise in nontraditional formats for academic scholarship and in

 Proudly powered by Weebly